-The whole install of a single fan should take no more than a couple of hours to complete.
+The whole installation of a single fan should take no more than a couple of hours to complete.

 Benefits of extractor fan ventilation

-Dyson Energy Services is currently installing a range of insulation energy-saving measures to homes across the country.
+Dyson Energy Services is currently installing a range of insulation energy-saving measures in homes across the country.